w3c/adapt/explainers/semantic-web-tools-using-well-known-destinations.md

 This would return a standardized JSON format describing available destinations and any additional metadata needed for automated processing.

-### MCP Server Integration
+### Example Integration: MCP Servers

-The [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol/specification) is an open standard that enables AI applications to securely connect to external systems and data sources.
-MCP defines a standardized way for AI applications to interact with tools, resources, and services through a simple protocol.
+The [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol/specification) provides one example of how semantic web tools could integrate with AI systems.
+MCP is an open standard that enables AI applications to securely connect to external systems and data sources, defining a standardized way for AI applications to interact with tools, resources, and services through a simple protocol.

 #### MCP Architecture Overview